Group Funeral Cover

 A major benefit of this group funeral insurance is that we also offer emergency medical services, which can be used to move an employee to a nearby hospital in case they are injured while at work.
 We offer a wide range of payment options for the group funeral plans, all of which are affordable and offer the best coverage possible for employees.
 During the grieving period, African Unity Life is there to offer support.

 Can changes be made to my funeral policy?

 Yes, you are welcome to make amendments to your policy, although they are subject to specific terms and conditions.
 One of these states that you are able to change or amend policy details within a 30-day grace period, which applies to both personal and group funeral cover in South Africa.

-You can add or remove dependants or extended family members, increase or decrease the amount of cover you require and you can request to take out additional value-add products and services.
-For employers, you are able to add, remove or amend the employees who are receiving the funeral benefits.
+You can add or remove dependents or extended family members, increase or decrease the amount of cover you require, and you can request to take out additional value-add products and services.
+For employers, you are able to add, remove or amend the employees who are receiving the group scheme funeral benefits.
 And you can add their spouses, children, parents and extended family onto the policy so that they have peace of mind that their family is covered for every eventuality.

 If your financial, marital or familial situation should change, you are able to make changes accordingly.
 You will have to submit the relevant documents which will alert the African Unity Life team to the fact that you wish to amend, change or even cancel your funeral cover policy.
 All of the information that you include must be correct and up-to-date, as this will help our team to amend your policy.

 All amendments will be made in writing and will be exactly the same as was explained to you in the policy.
 If you would like to switch from one type of policy to another, for example, if you would like to change from a personal policy to a group funeral policy, you will need to speak to our advisers about the process.